In case of restrictions connected to the COVID-19 situation, please note that the program has put in place an alternative of long-distance learning.

 Rules and regulations for the MA track

-Upon completing the first semester with a minimal grade of 85, students will be able to apply for a second year in which, if they are accepted, they will write a thesis under the guidance of our distinguished department members.
+Upon completing the first semester with a minimum grade of 85, students will be able to apply for a second year in which, if they are accepted, they will write a thesis under the guidance of our distinguished department members.
 Accepted students will be required to take two seminar courses and a modern linguistic course (the linguistic course will need to be approved by the program) while in their thesis year; and depending on their thesis topic, students may be required to take prerequisite courses.

 Rules and regulations for the Thesis track